-Work-study programs at Heritage University provide jobs for students who have financial need, allowing them to earn money during the school year to help pay for their education while obtaining valuable job skills.
-Positions may be available in most offices on campus, allowing students a variety of options and the ability to pursue an area of personal and academic interest.
+Our Heritage work-study programs provide jobs for students who need financial assistance and can earn money during the school year while learning lifelong job skills.
+Positions may be available in most offices on campus, so you could work in a setting that best fits your area of personal and academic interests!

-The Financial Aid office maintains an on-line job board and initiates contracts for work-study placements.
-The wage a student will earn depends on the job and certain qualifications, students may work a maximum of 19 hours a week and may earn $3,000 or more per year.
+The Financial Aid office has an online job board and initiates contracts for work-study placements.
+Your wage will depend on the job and certain qualifications, and you may work a maximum of 19 hours a week and could earn $3,000 or more per year.

 How do I apply for work-study?

 You must complete a FAFSA (Free Application for Federal Student Aid) in order to be awarded work-study.
 Stop by the financial aid office and pick up a work study application, monitor the online job board and indicate your interest in the available position of choice.